Buying stocks online in Canada has never been quick, easier, or cheaper.

-But what if you want certainty in the price your paying for a stock?
-Enter, limit order.
+But what if you want absolute certainty in the price you’re paying for a stock?

-Limit order gives you the ability to specify a price that you will pay when buying or selling a stock or an ETF.
+Limit Order gives you the ability to specify a price that you will pay (or receive) when buying or selling a stock or an ETF.
 Your order will only be executed if the price matches the price you set, within the time limit you choose.

 Now, you might ask yourself, why not always go with limit orders?
 This way, I can always make sure I’m not overpaying for a stock?